lukehuang/finnmath/README.md

 You will need the Xtend plugin and optional the EGit plugin for Git and the Buildship plugin for Gradle integration.
 Push requests are very welcome.

-The Eclipse plugin for Gradle is applied to the build.gradle file.
+The Eclipse plugin for Gradle is applied to the build so that the command

     gradle eclipse

-This will create an Eclipse project inside your cloned folder which is ready to import.
+will create an Eclipse project inside your cloned folder which is ready to import.

 The code formatting follows loosely the Google Java style guide found here on GitHub.

 ## Thanks to
-* Oracle for the JVM and OpenJDK
+* Oracle for the JVM, Java and OpenJDK
 * the Eclipse Foundation for Xtend and the Eclipse IDE
 * Google for Guava
 * the Apache Software Foundation for Groovy, Commons Lang and Commons Math